wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm), the Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

-### black_scholes.cpp
-Calculate an option price for a given time and underlying stock price using _Black-Scholes_ method for it.

-From [Wikipedia](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), the Black–Scholes model is a mathematical model for the dynamics of a financial market containing derivative investment instruments.

 ### bloom_filter.cpp
 Implement a Bloom filter.

 From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with false positive matches possible but false negatives not.

-### box_muller.cpp
-Implement the Box-Muller algorithm.

 From [Wikipedia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform), the Box-Muller algorithm can transform uniformly distributed random numbers into standard, normally distributed N(0, 1) (expected value 0, standard deviation 1) random numbers.

 ### concat_view.cpp